amasegian/IRSA/week2/README.md

 - 🛠️ **Activity:** [Reflection on goals for the semester and beyond](./week2_reflection.pdf) - *Students were asked to complete the attached Google Form.
 I told them that their responses would not be graded, and that I would read them in advance of our 1-1 meeting.*
 - 💬 **Discussion:** [Exploring astronomy subfields](./NOTES_astronomy_subfields.pdf)

+## Assignments

+Students were asked to think about which astronomy subfields they found most interesting, in preparation for selecting the topic for their semester-long projects.

 ## Notes

 - I was away this week for an observing run, so my co-teachers led the class